Emmyhack/GadoWallet/SECURITY.md

 We currently provide security updates for the following packages and components:

-- `gada` Solana program: active development branch (`main`)
+- `gado` Solana program: active development branch (`main`)
 - `frontend` (Vite + React app)
-- `gada/frontend` (Vite + React app)
+- `gado/frontend` (Vite + React app)

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please email security reports to security@gadawallet.example with the following details:
+If you discover a security vulnerability, please email security reports to security@gadowallet.example with the following details:

 - Affected component (Solana program or specific frontend)
 - Vulnerability description and potential impact